YaelNaor11/CI2024_project-work/README.md

-README
+# README

-This code implements a symbolic regression approach using genetic programming (GP).
-We evolve mathematical expressions (trees) to fit a given dataset.
-Below is a short overview:
+This code implements a **symbolic regression** approach using **genetic programming (GP)**.
+It evolves mathematical expressions (trees) to fit a given dataset.
+Below is an overview of its key components:

+-There are two source files of the project - one type .py and the other type .ipynb.
+I implemented the project on Google Colab.

-       1. Representation
+## 1. Representation

-           •   Each individual is a tree composed of function nodes (e.g., add, subtract, multiply, sin, cos, power) and terminal nodes (variables  x_i  or random constants).
+- Each individual is a tree composed of:
+  - **Function nodes**: Add, Subtract, Multiply, Sin, Cos, Power, etc.
+  - **Terminal nodes**: Feature variables (\(x_i\)) or random constants.

-       2. Population Initialization
+## 2. Population Initialization
+- Uses **ramped half-and-half**, which combines:
+  - **Full tree generation**: Produces complete trees up to a maximum depth.
+  - **Grow tree generation**: Creates trees with varying depths and structures.

-           •   We use ramped half-and-half, a mix of the full and grow tree-generation methods, ensuring diverse initial trees.
+- Ensures a diverse set of initial trees.

-       3. Fitness
+## 3. Fitness

-           •   The fitness is the mean squared error (MSE) between the tree’s output and the training labels.
+- Fitness is measured by the **Mean Squared Error (MSE)** between the tree's output and the training labels.

-       4. Genetic Operators
+## 4. Genetic Operators

-           •   Selection: Tournament selection.
+- **Selection**: Tournament selection.

-           •   Crossover: Swap subtrees of two parent trees.
+- **Crossover**: Subtrees are swapped between two parent trees.

-           •   Mutation: Either change a node (point mutation) or expand a terminal into a new subtree (expansion mutation).
+- **Mutation**: Two types:
+  1. **Point mutation**: A node is replaced with a different one.
+  2. **Expansion mutation**: A terminal node is replaced with a new subtree.

-       5. Adaptive Hyperparameters
+## 5. Adaptive Parameters

-           •   Crossover, mutation, tournament size, and maximum depth can be adjusted dynamically based on improvement to balance exploration/exploitation.
+- Parameters can dynamically adjust based on performance to balance exploration and exploitation:

-       6. Assumptions / Notes

-           •   Inputs are loaded from .npz files containing x and y.

-           •   The terminal set includes all feature variables and randomly generated constants.

-           •   The user can customize maximum tree depth, probability thresholds, and population sizes for different problem complexities.

-           •   If the best MSE is sufficiently low, the evolution ends early.

-This provides a flexible framework for evolving symbolic expressions that approximate data-driven functions.
+  - Crossover rate, Mutation rate, Tournament size, Maximum tree depth